dichnd/loopback-connector-couchbase/README.md

 * database: The Couchbase bucket
 * connectionTimeout (default to 20000): The connection timeout value
 * operationTimeout (default to 15000): The operation timeout value
+* memport (default to 11210): The port number to connect to memcache server
+* mappingPort (default to false): whether enable mapping port - in case server not use default ports

 **NOTE**: Unlike other datasources, Couchbase does not require user credentials to access a bucket/database.
 Buckets can be protected with a password, however, the N1QL Developer Pre-release 3 currently does not support querying password protected buckets.
 As this capability is released for N1QL, we will update the connector settings.